All Episodes

 Ask yourself a simple question, folks.

-If you've had trouble getting your arms around my belief that all this is being done purposely, ask yourself simple question.
+If you've had trouble getting your arms around my belief that all this is being done purposely, ask yourself a simple question.

 Why?